-Could a mere two word statement, heard more than forty years back, even now, in 2013, determine how one personally views his appearance?
+Could a two word statement, heard more than forty years back, even now, in 2017, determine how one personally views his appearance?

 How Do YOU Really Feel About Your Personal Appearance?

-Allow me to share two, short and personal, true stories.
+Allow me to share two, short and personal, real stories.

 The first describes choices I made to avoid paths leading to life success.